 The US Air Force also contributed funds to the development of the Raptor engine, and according to SpaceX President Gwynne Shotwell, it is likely that some money for rocket development can also be obtained from the government as the SHS will be capable of doing missions that will be of interest to the government.
 However, the development of the rocket will continue, even if the government does not contribute.

 Preliminary plan of development milestones and planned launches:

-- The first launch of Starhopper is planned for Spring 2019
+- The first flight of Starhopper happened in July 2019

-- Starship’s first orbital prototype is currently being manufactured and is expected to be completed in June 2019
+- Starship’s orbital prototypes are currently being manufactured and are expected to be completed in late summer 2019

-- Production of the first Super Heavy booster is expected to begin in Spring 2019
+- Production of the first Super Heavy booster is expected to begin in late summer of 2019

 - Musk estimates a 60% chance that complete Super Heavy Starship will reach orbit in 2020 and added that the chances are “rising rapidly due to new [steel] architecture”

 - The dearMoon lunar flyby is planned for 2023

 Given that the current US government administration is very interested in going to the Moon, both Gwynne Shotwell and Elon Musk expect that SHS will first undertake missions to the Moon and only later to Mars.
 Gwynne Shotwell hopes it will be in building a permanent monthly base.
 Musk explained that going to the Moon first is better because “it’s only 3 days away and you don’t need interplanetary orbital synchronization” (which occurs only every 26 months in the case of Mars).